dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

-   Solution steps: (1) formulate a problem that you know in "problem space" (a circuit of Boolean gates, a graph, a network, etc) as a BQM, mathematically or using Ocean functionality and (2) sample the BQM for probable solutions.
+   Solution steps: (1) formulate a problem that you know in "problem space" (a circuit of Boolean gates, a graph, a network, etc) as a BQM, mathematically or using Ocean functionality and (2) sample the BQM for solutions.

 .. _formulating: